 Selecting multiple files or folders in Windows has always been a simple task.
-To select a consecutive group of files or folders, we first select the first item, hold down the Shift key and then select the last item.
-To select non-consecutive files or folders, we hold down the Ctrl key and select the each item we wish to select.
+To select a consecutive group of files or folders, we first select the first item, hold down the Shift key, and then select the last item.
+To select non-consecutive files or folders, we hold down the Ctrl key and select each item we wish to select.

-So, how to select multiple files on a touch screen device running Windows 8 without using the keyboard and mouse?
+So, how to select multiple files on a touch screen device running Windows 8.1 or Windows 10 without using the keyboard and mouse?

 Step 1: First, open up the folder or drive where you have your files/folders.